The Bang Records StoryThe Bang Records story falls neatly into three parts. From 1965-1973, the label was established and

 For our first show, we went to The Dome in Virginia Beach, and we were co-headlining with Chuck

-flying in from Australia, we had driven all night from New York to get there.
+And instead of flying in from Australia, we had driven all night from New York to get there.

 On a TV show, I think it was KDKA in Pittsburgh, a guy, I think his name was Clark Race, surprised me